garystafford/aws-airflow-demo/README.md

 ## Overview

-Using the new Amazon Managed Workflows for Apache Airflow (MWAA) on AWS.
-Project files for the post, [Run PySpark Applications on Amazon EMR using Apache Airflow: Using the new Amazon Managed Workflows for Apache Airflow (MWAA) on AWS](https://garystafford.medium.com).
+Using the new Amazon Managed Workflows for Apache Airflow (Amazon MWAA) Service on AWS.
+Project files for the post, [Run PySpark Applications on Amazon EMR using Apache Airflow: Using the new Amazon Managed Workflows for Apache Airflow (MWAA) on AWS](https://itnext.io/running-spark-jobs-on-amazon-emr-with-apache-airflow-2e16647fea0c).
 Please see post for complete instructions on using the project's files.

 ## Architecture